thorium-design/flora/content/page/index.md

 ## Ordering

-Orders need to be placed at least 2 days prior to first delivery date so we can make sure we purchase enough flowers to fulfill all our orders.
+Orders need to be placed at least 2 days prior to the delivery date so we can make sure we purchase enough flowers to fulfill all our orders.

 <slot name="button" />